 Sometimes there is a perceived deficiency because particular facilities were not considered important during the era when a suburb was built.
 Sidewalks tend not to be present in subdivisions developed in the 1970s and 1980s, for instance.

 We tend to place blind faith in our levees and bridges, however.
 Since the specialized knowledge that goes into their design and construction eludes us, we prefer to see them as invincible.
-Of course the highway bridge collapse in Minnesota, as well as other incidents worldwide, means that we cannot remain forever in denial about these important links in the system.
+Of course, the highway bridge collapse in Minnesota, as well as other incidents worldwide, means that we cannot remain forever in denial about these important links in the system.
+When a hurricane wrecks the only bridge to Sanibel Island, we have renewed focus on how much we are relying on our infrastructure working properly.

 Sidewalks and bicycle lanes, tracks, and boulevards are moving up the priority list as the emphasis on livable places gains more momentum.
 A corresponding decrease in faith in highways and large capacity roads is occurring in some city halls and highway departments.

 Broadband has become a mainstream technology available to communities or neighborhoods in cities, and it is among the first utilities to be distributed through the air and not on the basis of a linear wire or pipe.
 You should have questions about the community repercussions of this technology, but we haven't seen any yet.

 That brings us to why we're here.
 Don't you have a question about infrastructure issues that you have been dying to ask?
-In private, if need be?
-You can do that by taking advantage of the invitation form below.
+You can do that by taking advantage of the invitation form below, remaining anonymous if you wish.

 Over time we hope there will be an interesting body of questions and answers in this category.
-We hope it will blend the concerns of those who never have enjoyed the luxury of a particular type of infrastructure with replacement concerns on the part of those who need to rebuild due to age or to natural disasters.
+We hope it will blend the concerns of those who never have enjoyed the luxury of a particular type of infrastructure with replacement concerns on the part of those who need to rebuild due to aging facilities or to natural disasters.

 Would you like to ask the other visitors and/or the editors a question?
 Here's your place to ask and then watch for answers and comments.